perarnau/ccontrol/README.markdown

 Bugs and Limitations
 --------------------

+This tool assume that physical lines of memory are distributed by round robin across all associate-sets.
+Given the cache size C, the associativity A and the page size P, ccontrol computes the number of colors as C/AP.
+Then, the module consider that page 0 is of color 0, page 1 of colors 1 and so on (a simple modulo gives us the color of each page).

-Some architecture do not use the standard modulo hash function to index lines in cache.
-This function is assumed by ccontrol when identifying the color of each page.
-If the architecture use something else, the real color of what ccontrol gives to a process will be wrong.
-Unfortunately, that includes Intel Sandy Bridge and newer cores.
-I'll buy a drink to anyone who can find the exact hash function used in these.
+Some architectures do not fit that description.
+Lines are not distributed in round robin, or the number of colors is more complicated than that.
+If you use ccontrol on such architecture, the real colors of pages given by ccontrol to a process will be wrong.
+Unfortunately, Intel Sandy Bridge and newer cores are among such architectures.
+While we are trying to find the right configuration, documentation on such detail in an architecture is scarce.
+I'll buy a drink to anyone who can find the exact hash function, thus the good configuration of colors and physical-to-color conversion used in Nehalem EX, Westmere or Sandy Brigde (if you are curious about what exactly is going on, have a look at NUCA caches).

-The number of page of a given color is determined by the amount of RAM you give to the module.
+The number of pages of a given color is determined by the amount of RAM you give to the module.
 Since ccontrol does not support swapping, this number of pages also determines the maximal size of an allocation in a colored zone.
 Be careful not asking too much memory with too few pages available.

+FAQ
+---

+- modprobe error: Module ccontrol not found.

+The two most common reasons are a missing depmod after the first make install, and a system erasing the install path after reboot.
+While the Makefile coming from the kernel should do a module dependency update after install, sometimes it is not taken into account.
+Launching `depmod` as root after `make install` can solve this issue.

+If your system is configured so that the standard module install path is recreated after each reboot, the module will not survive a system shutdown (this issue is present on recent Ubuntu for exemple).
+Until ccontrol includes a dkms configuration and install rules, you must reinstall the module each time.
+Sorry...

 References
 ----------